HuYingTran/NCKH_Robot_NAO/Readme.md

 ![Install path SDK](/image_shoots/path_python_sdk.png)

-To check naoqi, run code.
+To check `naoqi`, run code.
 If no notification, it cussetfully.
 ```
 python2.7
 >>> from naoqi import ALProxy